 When composing forest scenes, I believe that taking extra care of the edges of the frame is important.
 Always take an extra look through your viewfinder towards these areas to make sure that they contribute to the composition and don’t work against it.
 Beware of highlights that draw attention from the main subject and what you want to convey.
 Unless there is a specific point to it, I try to avoid including anything of the sky in the forest scenes.

-For forest-photography, I carry a range of focal lengths ranging from around 16mm to 105mm (full frame equivalent), a polarizer, a tripod and a remote.
-Good shoes, right clothes, a snack and mosquito repellent are also important.
+For forest photography, I carry a range of focal lengths ranging from around 16mm to 105mm (full frame equivalent), a polarizer, a tripod, and a remote shutter.
+Good shoes, the right clothes, a snack, and mosquito repellent are also important.

 Forest photography is hard, and at least my brain needs time to take in the scene properly.
 If you find it difficult, a small break with a snack will help you see if there really is something there.
 Take your time.
 Patience is key.
 If I still find the scene interesting, I then take out the camera and try out different frames and different focal lengths through the viewfinder.
 Carefully consider the choice of lens.
 Focal length is so much more than angle-of-view.
 Different focal lengths alter the compression of the scene and thus the relationship between near and far subjects.
 For a composition in the forest, this relationship can mean all the difference.